 PLEASE REVIEW: If you have not read it, I highly recommend reviewing the following article discussing the reasons that are appropriate to give employers for switching law firms: The Right and Wrong Reasons to Switch Law Firms

 When it comes to red flags, the best approach is to avoid them altogether.
-Attorneys rarely bring up these imperfections in their first round interviews, but for some strange reason they start doing this when the law firm brings them in for a second round of interviews, and that ends up damaging their job prospects.
+Attorneys rarely bring up these imperfections in their first-round interviews, but for some strange reason they start doing this when the law firm brings them in for the second round of interviews, and that ends up damaging their job prospects.

 Be Aware of the Law Firm Interview Lunch